Old Traditions, New Standards: Controversy

 In 2007 the song "Sweet" was used in a television commercial for the hot-dog chain Wienerschnitzel.
 The song was licensed without the band's knowledge or permission.
 The licensing was handled by Darla, the California-based record label that had reissued the album Old Traditions, New Standards.
-Needless to say, the band was upset when they learned of the commercial, and a dispute between Tullycraft and Darla ensued.
+The band was upset when they learned of the commercial, and a dispute between Tullycraft and Darla ensued.